Loiret: Geography

-The department of Loiret was historically in the province of Orléans in north central France, and along with the departments of Loir-et-Cher and Eure-et-Loir now forms the region Centre-Val de Loire.
+Loiret is one of six departments in the region Centre-Val de Loire.
 To the north of Loiret lie the departments of Eure-et-Loir, Essonne and Seine-et-Marne, to the east lies Yonne, to the southeast Nièvre, to the south Cher, and to the west Loir-et-Cher.

 The department consists of mostly flat low-lying land through which flows the river Loire.
 This river enters the department near Châtillon-sur-Loire in the southeast, flows northwestwards to Orleans where it turns to flow south west, leaving the department near Beaugency.
 The Canal d'Orléans connects the Loire at Orléans to a junction with the Canal du Loing and the Canal de Briare in the village of Buges near Montargis.
 The Loire and these canals formed important trading routes before the arrival of the railways.
 The river Loiret, after which the department is named, is 12 km long and joins the Loire southwest of Orléans.
 Its source is at Orléans-la-Source, and its mouth at Saint-Hilaire-Saint-Mesmin.
 Other rivers in the department, are the Loing, a right-bank tributary of the Loire, and the Ouanne which flows into the Loing.

 The department has a total area of 6757 km2 and is 119 km from west to east and 77 km from north to south.
 Large parts of the land are used for agriculture, and these are separated by low wooded hills and some forested areas.
 The northwestern part of the department is in the wheat-growing region known as Beauce, an undulating plateau with some of France's best agricultural land.
 This area was popular with the French aristocracy in the Middle Ages and the Renaissance period, and there are many historic châteaux in the department including Château d'Augerville, Château de Bellegarde, Château de Gien, Château du Hallier, Château de Meung-sur-Loire, Château de Sully-sur-Loire and Château de Trousse-Barrière.

 The part of the department south of the Loire is known as the Sologne and is an area of heathland and marshland, interspersed by hills where vines are grown.
 The eastern part of the department is known as Gâtinais and was part of a province of that name.
 Until the beginning of the 21st century, it used to be renowned for the production of saffron, but the crop could not be mechanised, and production dwindled as the cost of production became too high.

 Demography

 Principal towns

 The most populous commune is Orléans, the prefecture.
-As of 2019, there are 6 communes with more than 15,000 inhabitants, all of which part of the agglomeration of Orléans:
+As of 2019, there are 6 communes with more than 15,000 inhabitants, all of which are part of the agglomeration of Orléans: